twse/random-stuff/Third-Party Notices.md

 Copyright © 1997 COMPO Software Corp.

 ## For use of Object Desktop
-Copyright © 1998-2018 Stardock Entertainment
+Copyright © 1998-2018 Stardock Systems

 ## For use of Oodle
 Uses Oodle.
 Copyright © 2008-2018 by RAD Game Tools, Inc.